chin-rcip/collections-model/docs/en/resources/current/glossary.md

 <p><em>Ex.</em> “Whenever possible, this node should be used in conjunction with Actor Appellation Use Date End to indicate the interval of the <strong>described</strong> event” (<a href="https://chin-rcip.github.io/collections-model/en/semantic-paths-specification/current/entry-nodes#actor-appellation-use-date-begin">Semantic Paths Specification 2020</a>).</p>
 <br>
 <p><em>Def. (textual)</em> A verbal account of something.</p>
-<p><em>Ex.</em> “Most museums have a “remark” field linked to the actors and objects they document in order to account for non-formatted text that is distinct from <strong>descriptive</strong> texts intended to be published (such as captions for example, which will be modelized later on as part of the Collections model)” (<a href="https://chin-rcip.github.io/collections-model/en/target-model/current/descriptive-information#curatorial-note">Target Model 2020</a>).</p></td>
+<p><em>Ex.</em> “Most museums have a “remark” field linked to the actors and objects they document in order to account for non-formatted text that is distinct from <strong>descriptive</strong> texts intended to be published (such as captions for example, which will be modelized later on as part of DOPHEDA)” (<a href="https://chin-rcip.github.io/collections-model/en/target-model/current/descriptive-information#curatorial-note">Target Model 2020</a>).</p></td>
 <td class="second-lang"><h3>description (nom féminin)</h3>
 <p><em>Def. (sémantique)</em> Représentation sémantique de quelque chose grâce à un patron conceptuel.</p>
 <br>